CorvetteCole/GotoSleep/README.md

 # GotoSleep

 # TODO
+-Add in-app purchase to unlock premium category permanently

+-Add admob in-app purchases BE CAREFUL NOT TO REVEAL PRIVATE KEY INFO IN GITHUB REPO

+-Add credits for app icon, intro icons, open source libraries, etc

+-AMOLED black theme option (maybe in premium category? idk)

 -Refactor styles xml and possibly colors xml so that they are better organized/labelled and more compatible with everything

--Add in-app purchase to unlock premium category permanently

--Add icon credits for app icon, intro icons

--AMOLED black theme

 -Refactor preferences code to reduce dependence on 3rd party libraries